Imagine what it would be like for a stock Chevrolet Camaro to race alongside a custom-made Hennessey Venom GT sports car.

 The other one is unmatched.

-That is what it was like when the Lincoln High School girls tried to chase down defending Class 3A champion Cleveland, the roadrunners of basketball in Washington.
+End result?
+The Lincoln High School girls were gassed trying to chase down defending Class 3A champion Cleveland, the roadrunners of basketball in Washington.

 The No. 1 Eagles scored on 10 consecutive possessions in the first quarter, and sped away for a 65-26 victory in the state quarterfinals Thursday in the Tacoma Dome.